FOSS-UCSC/Git-Demo/README.md

 ## Step 2: [fork](#fork)

 1. Go to the [Demo Repository](https://github.com/FOSS-UCSC/demo)
-2. Click on the fork button
+2. Click on the **fork button**

 ![](https://image.ibb.co/fD4M7p/Capture.png)

 ## Step 3: [clone](#clone)
-1. Now you need a copy locally in your account, so find the “SSH clone URL” in the right hand column and copy the link
+1. Now you need a copy locally in your account, so find the “SSH clone URL” in the right hand column and copy the SSH link

 ![](https://github.com/FOSS-UCSC/demo/blob/master/Assets/Capture01.PNG)

-2. Now open git bash and go to the folder where you need to create your local repository
+2. Now open **git bash** and go to the folder where you need to create your local repository

 ex -:
 > cd ~/Desktop